Login

 Nick Gehring

 Nick was born, raised, and resides with his wife and two girls in central Wisconsin, but his heart lives in the West.
-Nick works as a professional firefighter and paramedic, and also owns and operates Back to Life Taxidermy.
-He enjoys teaching, writing, and is continually amazed at the beauty and complexity of God's creation.
-He has a deep appreciation for everything wild and loves the challenge of preserving hunting memories through the art of taxidermy.
-Nick writes to encourage all hunters to learn basic skinning and mounting principles, reminding them that less money spent on taxidermy means more money available for future hunts!
+Nick works as a professional firefighter and paramedic and owns and operates Back to Life Taxidermy.
+He enjoys teaching and writing and is continually amazed at the beauty and complexity of God's creation.

 Copyright © 2024 Western Hunter & Western Hunter Magazine | As an Amazon Associate, Western Hunters earns from qualifying purchases.